blog articlegoal setting, dare to dream

 Now that’s a why!

 Now, as you try to dig deep into your own why there’s a secret to doing it.
-Ask yourself the same question 5-6 times and you will get to the root of why you want to open or expand your business.
+Ask yourself the same question 5-6 times.
+That will help you get to the root of why you want to open or expand your business.
 This mental exercise will give you clarity as to the reason you feel pulled into this purpose.

 Knowing your why will help you persevere through the tough times of the project.
-When you get discouraged or frustrated, you can revisit your answers and remind yourself that it will all be worth the hassle once the building is built and your business is open.
+This will ground you when you get discouraged or frustrated.
+You can revisit your answers and remind yourself that it will all be worth the hassle once the building is built and your business is open.
 Your goal will be set, because you dared to dream.

 To see how we can help you accomplish your construction dreams, get in touch with Calbert Design Group today.